 |Linewidth parameter||21 fm4|

 The 1D 15Nitrogen NMR experiment is much less sensitive than Proton (1H) and 13Carbon.
-Consequently, the 15Nitrogen is rarely sensitive enough and it is necessary to use the projection of a heteronuclear correlation (short range and long range) to improve sensitivity (Fig. 6).
-In order to obtain a short range heteronuclear correlation, the NH protons must be in slow exchange and not deuterated.
+Consequently, the 15Nitrogen is rarely sensitive enough and it is necessary to isotopically enrich (fig. 6) or to use the projection of a heteronuclear correlation (short range and long range) to improve sensitivity (Fig. 7).
+In order to obtain a short-range heteronuclear correlation, the NH protons must be in slow exchange and not deuterated.
 This precludes D2O and deuterated alcohol solutions.
-A common practice in biochemistry is either to use a non-exchanging solvent such as DMSO-d6 or 1:9 D2O/H2O combined with water suppresssion techniques.
-Long range heteronuclear correlation requires very sharp proton signals that undergo two or three bond couping with a practical line-width limit of approximately 3 Hz but has the advantage of not requiring the presence of sharp NH signals.
+A common practice in biochemistry is either to use a non-exchanging solvent such as DMSO-d6 or 1:9 D2O/H2O combined with water suppression techniques.
+Long range heteronuclear correlation requires very sharp proton signals that undergo two or three bond coupling with a practical line-width limit of approximately 3 Hz but has the advantage of not requiring the presence of sharp NH signals.

 The 1D 15Nitrogen NMR experiment yields narrow lines and has a large chemical shift range.
 Its low natural abundance (0.37%) makes its low sensitivity even worse so it is often enriched for NMR.

 Heteronuclear coupling is observed with protons.
-One bond couplings are of the order of 90 Hz and smaller 2, 3 and 4-bond coupling are observed.
-In some cases, very weak satellite signals can be observed in the 1H spectrum of NH signals (fig. 10) and can be used to confirm the assignment of NH signals.
+One-bond couplings are of the order of 90 Hz and smaller 2, 3 and 4-bond coupling are observed.
+In some cases, very weak satellite signals can be observed in the 1H spectrum of NH signals (fig. 11) and can be used to confirm the assignment of NH signals.

 |Chemical shift range||900 ppm, from 0 to 900|